EricomSoftwareLtd/Shield/Shield-Changelog.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

-## [Rel-20.02_Build_630] - 15-03-2020

 ### New Features

-- Support Shield in Split Deployment (Management+Proxy | Browser_Farm+ELK)
+- Support Shield in Split Mode Deployment (Management + Proxy  | Browser Farm + ELK)
-- Clean Connections report with new visualization and Export to csv option
+- Session History report - new visualization with Export to CSV option and remove duplicities from report content

 ### Enhancement

-- Have all shield-perf counters on the connetioninfo index
+- Have all shield-perf counters on the connetionInfo index

 ### Bug Fixes

 - Fixed: Link for more information from phishing updated
-- Fixed: Crystal - video autoplay on ynet
+- Fixed: Crystal - video auto play on ynet
-- Fixed: Crystal cannot type in some inputs (e.g. google login username)
+- Fixed: Crystal - cannot type in some inputs (e.g. google login username)
 - Fixed: Alert on Connectivity when there is no connection on Management Server

 ## [Rel-20.01.2_Build_622] - 17-02-2020 - Kubernetes Version Only